-If you’re the one who is being favored, it’s time to escape for a bit and leave the kid with your partner for stretches of bonding.
-This is good.
-Because you need to do stuff like get haircuts on your own and have beers with a pal.
+There’s a nice bonus if that time is linked to the favored parent getting out on their own do stuff like getting haircuts or having beers with a pal.
 On the other hand, if you’re being snubbed, get into the game as much as you can.
 Take your kid on errands.
 Go get ice cream.
 Hang out.
 They need to see that you’re a good choice.

-If you’ve been riding on the fun-dad wave and avoiding the tough talk, you need to do your share.
+Fathers who’ve been riding the fun-dad wave and avoiding the tough talk, need to do their share.
 Having one bad guy in the house isn’t good for anyone.
 A united discipline front shared between you and your partner might help your kid spread the cuddle wealth.

 Being demanding, or pushing back against toddler snubs can actually make the situation worse.
-Instead, reaffirm that you love your kid and let them know you’re always around for them whether they want you or not.
+Instead, parents should reaffirm the love for their kid.
+It’s all about parents letting the kid know they’re available for them regardless.

 “It’s better to figure out what works for the child and how they respond,” says Borba.
 “Find relaxed enjoyment time with the child and you’ll build a healthier relationship.
 It’s child driven.
 Not parent driven.”